 Philosophers live in the moment, digging into questions that impact our daily lives, whether it be through the ethics of data mining in the age of social media, the legitimacy of political movements and entire governmental systems, the increasing porousness of borders between artificial and organic intelligence, or the complex and ongoing effects of imperialism on both the colonizers and the colonized.
-Read on to learn more about the top 25 academic scholars studying philosophy today.
+Read on to learn more about 25 top scholars studying philosophy today.

 Philosophy has classically been celebrated as the highest form of study, in which great minds set aside the trappings of the world and focus on the most fundamental (lofty) questions of existence.
 However, that is a pretty outdated model.
 Sure, philosophy still delves into the depths of the nature of reality and the human mind, but through the years it has been far from a fanciful pursuit of wisdom.
 Philosophers live in the moment, digging into questions that impact our daily lives, whether it be through the ethics of data mining in the age of social media, the legitimacy of political movements and entire governmental systems, the increasing porousness of borders between artificial and organic intelligence, or the complex and ongoing effects of imperialism on both the colonizers and the colonized.

 Philosophy is not bound between the great columns of the forum of Athens, or the walls of the so-called ivory towers of the world’s major universities.
 It mingles with and affects so many aspects of our everyday lives, influencing the laws that you live under, the technology that you use, and even the entertainment that you consume.